 are claims that even higher dosages may be more effective, but

 further evidence is needed.
 However, there have been studies

-demonstrating that 40 grams a day have no safety or toxicity
+demonstrating that 40 grams a day has no safety or toxicity concerns.

-concerns.
-Therefore, toxicity is not an issue with glutamine
+Therefore, toxicity is not an issue with glutamine supplementation.

-smaller dosages is also recommended.
-A common glutamine supplementation
+is also recommended.
+A common glutamine supplementation protocol

-protocol is 5 grams in the morning, 5 grams pre-workout, followed
+is 5 grams in the morning, 5 grams pre-workout, followed by 5

-by 5 grams post workout, with an optional 2-5 gram dosage before
+grams post workout, with an optional 2-5 gram dosage before bed.

-bed.
-Similar guidelines and dosage amounts are recommended for
+Similar guidelines and dosage amounts are recommended for non-workout

 the best glutamine products on the market include: Dymatize Proline